-Click Sweep ()) to open the Sweep dialog box where you can view and edit the parametric sweep settings in the model.
+Click Sweep () to open the Sweep dialog box where you can view the parametric sweep settings in the model.

-🏮 Sweep
+🧊 Sweep

+Study: Study 1 (std1) 🗸

-Sweep type Parameter names Parameter value list Range ^p arametric (param) wbb 10e-2 Stationary (stat) extern_Vtot 5[mV] 10[mV] 20[mV] 30[mV
+Sweep type Parameter names Parameter value list Range

+Parametric (param) wbb 10e-2

+Stationary (stat) extern_Vtot 5[mV] 10[mV] 20[mV] 30[mV

+Export Update Close

-From the Study list select the study to use.
-The list contains all sweep parameters defined in the model, including Auxiliary sweep.
+From the Study list select the Study node for which you want to see the parametric sweeps.
+The list contains all sweep parameters and their values as defined in the selected Study node, including Auxiliary sweeps.